Text2Grad: Reinforcement Learning from Natural Language Feedback: Introduction

-\name is built on a full pipeline for learning from text.
-First, we construct a high quality annotation pipeline that uses GPT-4o to label model outputs with both scalar scores and span-level critiques, following recent work in automated feedback generation \citep{lee2023rlaif,liang2024can}.
-Second, we train a dual-headed reward model inspired by generative reward modeling \citep{mahan2024generative} that jointly predicts span-level reward distributions and generates corresponding textual rationales.
-Third, we apply span-level policy optimization using a variant of Proximal Policy Optimization that integrates these fine-grained reward signals, drawing on advances in token-aware credit assignment \citep{chen2024improving} and text-based gradients \citep{yuksekgonul2024textgrad}.
+\name is built on a complete pipeline for learning from text.
+First, we construct a high-quality annotation pipeline that uses GPT-4o to label model outputs with textual feedback and span-level critiques, following recent work on automated feedback generation \citep{lee2023rlaif,liang2024can}.
+Second, we train a unified reward model inspired by generative reward modeling \citep{mahan2024generative} that jointly generates natural language critiques and structured span-level reward maps in a single autoregressive sequence.
+Third, we apply span-level policy optimization using a variant of PPO that integrates these fine-grained reward signals, drawing on advances in token-aware credit assignment \citep{chen2024improving} and text-based gradients \citep{yuksekgonul2024textgrad}.

-We evaluate \name on summarization \citep{scheurer2023training}, code generation \citep{cui2023ultrafeedback}, and open-domain question answering \citep{xu2025kodcode}.
-In all tasks, our method outperforms scalar-reward RLHF and prompt-based reflection baselines, showing stronger alignment with human preferences, higher sample efficiency, and more interpretable learning dynamics.
-These results suggest that natural language feedback can be more than an interpretability tool—it can be converted into principled gradients to train more capable and aligned models.
-Overall, this paper makes the following contributions: \begin{itemize}[leftmargin=*] \item We introduce the problem of learning from natural language feedback via gradient-based optimization and present \name as the first complete framework to address it. \item We develop a scalable annotation pipeline and a dual-headed reward model that together produce span-level rewards and explanatory critiques, enabling interpretable fine-grained supervision. \item We demonstrate that \name outperforms strong scalar-reward and prompt-based baselines across summarization, code generation, and question answering benchmarks. \end{itemize} \name demonstrates that natural language feedback, when properly aligned and grounded, can serve as a direct training signal rather than just auxiliary guidance, opening a new path for building language models that learn from human-like supervision.
+We evaluate \name across diverse domains including summarization \citep{scheurer2023training}, code generation \citep{cui2023ultrafeedback}, and open-domain question answering \citep{xu2025kodcode}.
+Our results demonstrate that by converting language into gradients, \name not only achieves superior performance but also offers enhanced interpretability and sample efficiency, establishing natural language feedback as a powerful, direct training signal.
+These results suggest that natural language feedback can be more than an interpretability tool: It can be converted into principled gradients to train more capable and aligned models.
+In general, this paper makes the following contributions. \begin{itemize}[leftmargin=*] \item We formulate the problem of learning from natural language feedback via gradient-based optimization, and present \name as the first complete framework to address it. \item We develop a scalable annotation pipeline and a unified reward model that together produce span-level rewards and explanatory critiques, yielding \textit{interpretable, span-level supervision}. \item We show that \name outperforms strong scalar-reward-based and prompt-based baselines in summarization, code generation, and question-answering benchmarks. \end{itemize} \name demonstrates that natural language feedback, when properly aligned and grounded, can serve as a direct training signal rather than just auxiliary guidance, opening a new path for building language models that learn from human-like supervision.